CodesDoWork/ross-bot/README.md

 - Python 3.8 or higher
 - A Telegram account
 - A bot token from [Telegram BotFather](https://core.telegram.org/bots#botfather)
-- An OpenAI API key (for handling complex requests)
+- An OpenAI API key

 ### Install FFmpeg